 God has spoken; we can read what he has said in the Bible.
 The question is not if he has spoken, but when he did, what did he say?
 And more to the point, if he can be heard in the sacred text, is anyone listening?
 This study shares three (3) reasons for and three (3) approaches to hearing God’s voice from the pages of the Bible.
 The reader will surely be able to read with fresh eyes and hear with fresh ears after reading this short study.

-Training Jesus Followers is an interactive Bible Study site.
-We produce 13 Week Bible Studies as well as occasional short studies and articles.
-We hope you enjoy our studies and start a conversation on any individual study.
+Training Jesus Followers is an interactive reading site.
+We produce 13 Week Bible Readings as well as occasional short readings and articles.
+We hope you enjoy our readings and start a conversation on any individual reading.
 When you see a Facebook Like button, share it with your friends, or click on the Tweet button and share it with your followers.